Malynda Hale

 And eventually you will get that thanks because the work will be seen.

-But if you say, hey, look what I just did, then you're going to set yourself back because then we know that you're just doing it for gratification and you're not doing it for the actual like change and progress for society.
+But if you say, Hey, look what I just did, then you're going to set yourself back because then we know that you're just doing it for gratification and you're not doing it for the actual like change and progress for society.

-all voices, honestly, that are that are marginalized and need to be heard, but don't expect a thanks in return.
+So uplift other black voices, marginalized voices, all voices, honestly, that are marginalized and need to be heard, but don't expect a thanks in return.
+Those are the two things that I would suggest.

 And especially with white women,

-like the white savior shit,
+like the white savior shit

 of like advertising every good deed.
+Um,

 I don't know how to convince those Karens how to shut up, but also keep